This Vegan Quinoa Buddha Bowl uses kale and roasted chickpeas and is completed by a delicious Avocado Cream Dressing!

 Buddha Bowls are all over the internet because they look beautiful and are really easy to make.
 There’s not much to it, and it’s usually just a salad-like meal in a bowl.

 The first rule of thumb for making a buddha bowl: use some sort of grain.
-We used a quinoa mix, that is a great gluten-free grain source.
+We used a quinoa mix, which is a great gluten-free grain source.
 You can also use rice, couscous, barley or any other grain you like, or even leave the grain out!

 Then, simply add roasted or raw vegetables and fresh leafy greens.
 We used what we had in our fridge and garden, which is carrot, baby spinach, and kale.
-Lastly, add toppings, such as herbs, nuts or seeds and a dressing.
+Lastly, add toppings, such as herbs, nuts or seeds, and a dressing.
 And enjoy!